-I have been a teacher in West Sussex for 10 years and at BPS for 3
+I have been a teacher in West Sussex for 13 years and at BPS for 6

 years.
 I became a staff governor in 2015 and I now continue as part of

 I am enjoying working within a strong team of governors, who have a range of professional backgrounds but all share the same aim - to strive for excellence.
 I believe this is a very special school with wonderful children and teachers who enjoy learning together.